exscape/plex-hide-spoilers/README.md

 * Doesn't need to run on the Plex server -- can run on e.g. a Windows desktop with the Plex server on a NAS
 * Fairly performant: runs in a few seconds with a fairly large library
+* Choose exactly which libraries to include (can be TV libraries, movie libraries or both)
-* Ignore list for shows you want to leave untouched (all summaries showing, even when unwatched)
+* Ignore list for shows and individual movies you want to leave untouched (all summaries showing, even when unwatched)
 * Tested on Windows and Linux, but should run on just about anything that runs Python

 # Stuff left to do

 * Improve Plex login.
 The script currently requires a Plex token, fetched from a logged-in browser.
 * Allow thumbnail replacement/blurring (if requested, I wouldn't use it myself)
-* Support movie libraries; the script is currently only tested on TV shows

 # Installation